-Short and provocative presentations jumpstart the debate between peers, involving a public audience.
-Whether as single events or as a series, our public debates are not about showcasing portfolios.
-Instead key figures from design, research and governance take on topics ranging from climate change to the social fragmentation of urban societies.
-Our debates aim at generating an understanding of the complexity of the issues our cities are facing today.
-The debates are framed within ANCB's themes and their results are in turn explored in depth in the course of our University Design Studios.
+Concise presentations jumpstart an interdisciplinary exchange between peers, involving a public audience.
+Our public debates are not about showcasing portfolios.
+Instead, key figures from architecture, planning, research, governance, industry, civil society and the arts take on topics ranging from climate change to the social fragmentation of our societies, anchored in the discussion of the built environment.
+ANCB’s public debates aim at generating an understanding of the complex issues our cities and regions are facing today.

-ANCB and a partner from industry, governance or research collaboratively explore a particular architectural or urban question involving specialists from governance, research/ academia and practice.
-This format undertakes research over a one to three-year period with tailor-made enquiry strategies that include a combination of surveys, debates, professional workshops, design studios and reports.
+ANCB and a partner from industry, governance or research collaboratively explore a particular architectural or urban question over a one to three-year period with bespoke enquiry formats including a combination of lab talks, symposia, design studios, round tables and publications.

-ANCB collects, filters and shares the ideas, processes and proposals created in its programme and invites others to associate and contribute their experience.
-A unique resource for knowledge, the living ANCB archive includes publications, video recordings, ideas catalogues and a best practice and mapping database.
+ANCB collects, edits and shares the processes, ideas and proposals created in its programme and invites others to contribute their experience.
+A unique knowledge resource, the ANCB archive includes publications, research reports and video recordings.